Strategic Marketing Planning Services — B2The7 | Louisville, KY

 Hospitality & Short-Term Rental Brand

-Strategic planning clarified audience segments, refined positioning, and aligned SEO and content around higher-value bookings, corporate retreats, and longer stays.
+Strategy planning clarified audience segments, refined positioning, and aligned SEO and content around higher-value bookings, corporate retreats, and longer stays.

 Service-Based Local Businesses